 One of my favorite things about fall is the abundance of winter squash and pumpkins at the farmers market.
-They’re such an awesome food – they grow very abundantly in most gardens, they store extremely well, they can usually feed a lot of people, and they are a welcome ingredient in most vegetable recipes.
+They’re such an awesome food – they grow very abundantly in most gardens, they store extremely well, they can feed a lot of people, and they are a welcome ingredient in most vegetable recipes.

 Squashes and pumpkins are an important part of most local-food centered diets, because they can be kept for a long time in cool storage, meaning fresh food for you in the winter.
 Buy cases of squash in the fall and store them to stretch your food budget and stock your pantry with nutritious goodness.